dotnetthailand/dotnetthailand.github.io/content/storage/postgres/docker-compose-for-postgres.md

 editable: true
 ---

-To use Postgres Docker compose, we need to create required files and add contents to them.
+To use Postgres Docker compose, we need to create the following required files and add contents to them.
 - main docker-compose.[yml/yaml]
-- initialize a database file
+- initialize a database (*.sql)
-- .env file
+- `.env` file

 # docker-compose.[yml/yaml]
-- Example content of docker-compose.[yml/yaml]
+- Example content of `docker-compose.[yml/yaml]`:
   ```yml
   # docker-compose.[yml/yaml]